httpwg/wg-materials/ietf102/minutes.md

 Roy Fielding: The question is if someone willing to write a doc about h2 priorities, then we should accept it.

-Lucas Purdue: How does this relate to priiority work in WICG?
+Lucas Purdue: How does this relate to priority work in WICG?

 Mark Nottingham and Patrick McManus and Martin Thomson: The WICG is a playground, and has little weight on their process.